BigBossBooling/PrometheusProtocol/README.md

 npm install @empower1/prometheus-sdk

 2. Create Your First DID

-This simple script creates a new Decentralized Identifier (DID), the root of a sovereign identity.
+This simple script creates a Decentralized Identifier (DID), the root of a sovereign identity.

 import { Prometheus } from '@empower1/prometheus-sdk';